adrian-javid/maze_engine/README.md

 # Maze Engine
-It is a program that generates and solves mazes.
+A program that visualizes the process of generating and solving mazes.

-It generates a maze based on a seed, then displays a window displaying a specified search algorithm solving the maze in real time.

 ## Running